zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - `DataDigestType` is provided if and only if the `DataDigest` field is present.
 - If `RevocationType` is 1 (RFC5280 CRL), then `DataFileSize`, `DataDigest`, `DataDigestType` must be empty.
 - Check that `ProductID` field is provided if and only if `IsPAA` is false and `CRLSignerCertificate` has a PID in its subject.
-- Check that `ProductID` must be equal to the PID in `CRLSignerCertificate`'s subject.
+ If `ProductID` is provided, it must be equal to the PID in `CRLSignerCertificate`'s subject.
   - both OID and text versions of PID in a certificate can be supported (either `pid` or `1.3.6.1.4.1.37244.2.2`, see `x509.ToSubjectAsText` method)
-- Check that `VendorID` is equal to the vid in `CRLSignerCertificate`'s subject.
-  - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
-- Check that `IssuerSubjectKeyID` value is equal to the `CRLSignerCertificate`'s Subject Key Identifier (make sure they have the same format before comparison).
+- For `ADD_PKI_REVOCATION_DISTRIBUTION_POINT` only: Check that `IssuerSubjectKeyID` value is equal to the `CRLSignerCertificate`'s Subject Key Identifier (make sure they have the same format before comparison).
 - If `IsPAA` is true, then
   - check that the `CRLSignerCertificate` is a PAA (root certificate, self-signed).
   - If `CRLSignerCertificate` encodes a vid in its subject, then it must be equal to `VendorID` field.
+    - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
 - If `IsPAA` is false, then
   - check that `CRLSignerCertificate` is a non-root certificate (not self-signed).
   - `CRLSignerCertificate` must encode a vid in its subject equal to `VendorID` field.
+    - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)

 ### Dynamic validation (when adding to a block)

-- `VendorID` field must be equal to the Vendor account's VID
+#### ADD_PKI_REVOCATION_DISTRIBUTION_POINT
 - If `crlSignerCertificate` is a PAA (root certificate, self-signed):
+   - If `CRLSignerCertificate` encodes a vid in its subject, then the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+     Otherwise, the sender must be a Vendor Admin account.
+       - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
    - Query a certificate by `crlSignerCertificate` Subject and Subject Key ID.
 If it's not found - error.
    - Check that pem value of the found certificate is equal to `crlSignerCertificate` value.
 - If `crlSignerCertificate` is a PAI (intermediate certificate, not self-signed):
+   - Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
    - Check that `crlSignerCertificate` is chained back to certificates present on DCL (`x509.verifyCertificate` method):
        - Query for a PAA where `Subject == CRLSignerCertificate.Issuer` and `SubjectKeyID == CRLSignerCertificate.AuthorityKeyId`
        - Build certification path with both elements, verify path
 - Check that (VendorID, Label, IssuerSubjectKeyID) combination is unique when adding the distribution endpoint.

+#### UPDATE_PKI_REVOCATION_DISTRIBUTION_POINT

+- Check that Revocation Distribution Point is found by (VendorID, Label, IssuerSubjectKeyID)
+- If Revocation Distribution Point's Signer Certificate is a PAA (root certificate, self-signed):
+  - If `crlSignerCertificate` is provided, it must be a PAA (root certificate, self-signed)
+  - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject (both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method))
+     - the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+     - if `crlSignerCertificate` is provided, it must also encode the same vid in its subject
+  - Otherwise
+     - the sender must be a Vendor Admin account.
+     - if `crlSignerCertificate` is provided, no vid must be encoded in its subject
+- If Revocation Distribution Point's Signer Certificate is a PAI (intermediate certificate, not self-signed):
+    - Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+    - If `crlSignerCertificate` is provided, it must encode a vid in its subject and this vid must be equal to `VendorID` field

+#### DELETE_PKI_REVOCATION_DISTRIBUTION_POINT

+- Check that Revocation Distribution Point is found by (VendorID, Label, IssuerSubjectKeyID)
+- If Revocation Distribution Point's Signer Certificate is a PAA (root certificate, self-signed):
+    - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject, then the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+      Otherwise, the sender must be a Vendor Admin account.
+        - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
+- If Revocation Distribution Point's Signer Certificate is a PAI (intermediate certificate, not self-signed):
+- Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.ust encode a vid in its subject and this vid must be equal to `VendorID` field